Looking for registration help or have enrollment questions?

 It is your responsibility to ensure that you have met the prerequisites and minimum competencies for all of your courses.
 We encourage you to meet with your advisor to make sure you're registering for appropriate classes.

 Placement tests in subjects like English and math can help you choose the right classes by assessing your skill levels.
 The Testing Center offers workshops and practice tests to help you prepare for your placement exams.
 If you're not happy with your scores, you may retake the tests with the approval of the relevant department.
-If you're still not satisfied, you may appeal your placement.
-Review placement test appeal procedure for more information.
+If you're still not satisfied, review the placement test appeal procedure for more information.

 Retake a Course